 Please consult your vet if you are having problems cleaning your Malamute’s teeth or if you believe they may have an infection.

-6. Your Alaskan Malamute Has a Different Health Issue
+6. Your Alaskan Malamute Has A Different Health Issue

-If you still aren’t sure why your Alaskan Malamute smells bad after you’ve looked over them and given them a good wash, then it’s worth taking them to the vets to check for any underlying health problems.
+If you still aren’t sure why your Alaskan Malamute smells bad after you’ve looked over them and given them a good wash, then it’s worth taking them to the vet to check for any underlying health problems.

 Although rare, other issues such as skin cancers, GI and systemic infections or diabetes could be causing your Malamute to stink.